randyjcress/pii-analyzer/ubuntu_installation.md

 1. **Memory limitations**: For large files, especially PDFs with many pages:
    - Use the `--max-pages` option to limit pages processed
    - Increase swap space on the Ubuntu system if needed
+   - Adjust the worker count in parallel processing with `--workers` parameter

 2. **DOCX file processing errors**: The analyzer has improved error handling for DOCX files